Astroaltairco/socialsite/DEPLOYMENT_LOG.md

   - Set explicit `basePath`
   - Updated Vercel output directory to use standalone build
   - Returned to using direct package directory navigation
+- **Result:** Failed with npm install command error
+- **Error Message:** Command "cd packages/landing && npm install" exited with 1

+### Attempt 7 - Static Export
+- **Changes Made:**
+  - Switch to static export mode in Next.js
+  - Update build command to include export step
+  - Change output directory to static export path
+  - Use simpler install command
 - **Status:** In Progress
-- **Reasoning:** Using Next.js standalone output should provide a more predictable build structure
+- **Reasoning:** Static export creates a more predictable output structure and removes server-side complexity

 ## Next Steps to Try
-1. If current attempt fails, try using Next.js static export
+1. If static export fails, try using project references in TypeScript
 2. Consider setting up a custom server configuration
-3. Investigate using project references in TypeScript
-4. Look into using Turborepo's remote caching
+3. Look into using Turborepo's remote caching
+4. Investigate using Docker-based deployment